datastructures-js/queue/README.md

 ```

 ### .toArray()
-returns the remaining elements as an array.
+returns a copy of the remaining elements' array.

 <table>
  <tr>